Kairotic/penelope/types/tablet.md

         twists = transpose (tSheds tw)
 ```

-Used by `tabletWeave` - twists the cords according to the 'flip' of
+`twistCords` is used by `tabletWeave` - twists the cords according to the 'flip' of
 the tablet and the sequences of twists in the shed.

 -- The twist of the yarn = the first derivative of the twist of the tablet